GoogleCloudPlatform/gcsfuse/docs/semantics.md

     overwritten.

 *   gcsfuse does not keep track of modification time for directories.
-There are no guarantees for the contents of `stat::st_mtime` or equivalent or the behavior of `utimes(2)` and similar.
+There are no guarantees for the contents of `stat::st_mtim` or equivalent, or the behavior of `utimes(2)` and similar.

 *   There are no guarantees about `stat::st_nlink`.

+Despite no guarantees about the actual times for directories, their time fields in `stat` structs will be set to something reasonable.

 <a name="dir-inode-reading"></a>
 ### Reading